ntwalibas/ccollections/README.md

 I shall be adding a red-black tree and a binary heap any time soon.

-They are mostly for personal use right now, but if you stumble upon it, do as you please, per the license.
+This is currently for personal use right now, but if you stumble upon it, do as you please, per the license.

 The documentation will be coming after I'm satisfied with the tests.